 Work experience required: None but some companies may require internships or apprenticeships (which you can learn on the job).
 Portfolios of past work based on personal projects, school projects, or freelance projects can also be shown in the place of work experience.

-Massage therapists are healthcare professionals who use touch and manipulation techniques to provide therapeutic relief to clients.
-They work in a variety of settings, including spas, wellness centers, and medical offices.
+Massage therapists are healthcare professionals who use touch and manipulation techniques to provide therapeutic relief to their clients.
+They're a godsend to people who need pain relief, to destress, and to improve circulation, especially for those who are recovering from injuries or surgeries.
+It's a pretty low-stress job with work available in a variety of settings, including spas and medical offices.

 Important skills to have include the ability to evaluate the needs of their clients and recommend treatments.
 They must also be physically capable to apply pressure and manipulate muscles while administering massage therapy.